Author Tammy Barley

 So far I’ve lived in twenty-six places, in eight different states.
 From the tough-to-weather climate of the upper Midwest, to adventurous history and horse country in Kentucky, to diamondesque sparkling beaches of Florida and California, and orange-blossom-fragrant spring breezes in Arizona.

-I’ve ridden horseback through cactus deserts, lush forests, sandy beaches, for ten days across mountains of Arizona, and now enjoy weekly jaunts in the saddle of a former Thoroughbred racehorse.
+I’ve ridden horseback through cactus deserts, lush forests, sandy beaches, for ten days across mountains of Arizona, and have enjoyed outings in the saddle of a former Thoroughbred racehorse.

 I’ve enjoyed ballet, theater, ballroom dance, and waltzing unexpectedly down Hollywood Boulevard with a mime in a tux.